Significant-Gravitas/AutoGPT/README.md

 This code is parsed into "code blocks" and compared to code blocks from the original file.

-Getting this to work correctly is a bit of trial and error since GPT tends to return syntactically incorrect code when not returning all of the code.
+Getting this to work correctly is a bit of trial and error since GPT tends to return syntactically incorrect code when not returning all of the code. .
+When such invalid code is returned, the agent will instruct GPT to return the entire file as a fallback.

 ### Trim code